LM-Ince/lab-website-ince/_members/Akanksha.md

 ---

 Akanksha is a sophomore majoring in neuroscience in the Dean's Scholars honors program.
 Outside of research and academics, she enjoys dancing, kayaking, and trying unique foods.
+Akanksha is currently working on analysis of circadian rhythms in aging mouse tissues via real-time bioluminescent recording.